 It’s time to think about how you will be spending your summer vacation!
-Sign up for one of AMOCA’s Clay Camp for an exciting opportunity to get muddy!
+Sign up for a session for an exciting opportunity to get muddy!

 Clay Camp at AMOCA begins the week of June 16, 2014 and runs through July 11, 2014.
 Camps are available for ages 5–16, allowing kids of many ages to delve into the process of creativity with clay!
 AMOCA provides a high-quality enrichment experience in the visual arts for children and teens.
 Sessions are taught by professional artists who design fun, challenging and educational projects.
 Students will be encouraged to explore their own ideas while discovering the possibilities of clay.

 During camp, young artists examine ceramics by learning a new technique or begin a new project each day, dabbling in pinch pots, coils, and slabs.
 Participants have the option of registering for a half-day session or a full day session.
 The schedule of classes is designed around age groups and interests.

 Clay sessions take place in the Clay Corner in the Ceramics Studio at AMOCA.
 All work is fired for permanence.

 Young kids love the feel of clay in their hands and creating something that is their own.
 Participants will play while learning new skills such as stamping, painting, poking, and cutting.
 Young kids will love the experience as they dive into the process of making ceramics without making a mess at home!